-As swimming teachers, we love teaching water skills and how to stay healthy through regular exercise.
-However, living a healthy lifestyle isn't just about our physical fitness - it's about the environment we live in, too.
-That's why we're constantly evaluating how our business can reduce its carbon footprint.
+As swimming teachers, we love teaching water skills and instilling health through regular exercise.
+However, we all know that staying healthy isn't just about physical fitness - it's also about the environment we live in.
+That makes us constantly evaluate how to reduce our carbon footprint.

 what we've already done

-The quality of our pool water is a top priority, but traditionally this involves using large amounts of chemicals.
-Reducing chemical use without compromising water quality can be a conundrum, but we have found a number of ways to do so.
+Pool water quality is one of our top priorities.
+Traditionally this involved using large amounts of chemicals.
+Reducing chemical use without compromising water quality and safety can be a conundrum, but we have found a number of ways to overcome this.

 what we're still working on

-and finally, an award to be really proud of!
+last but not least, an award to be really proud of

-Our children are becoming increasingly aware of the planet and their environment.
-They're learning about recycling, reusing and reducing at school and - rightly - demanding that their family and friends make better choices.
+It is uplifting to learn that children are becoming increasingly aware of our planet and their environment.
+They are learning about recycling, reusing and reducing waste at school – and rightly so.
+In turn, children are pressing for family and friends to make better choices.